hungaikev/braces/README.md

 # BRACES

-> A shark tracking tool using drones
+> A shark tracking tool using drones (not including laser equipped sharks in the first version)

 ## Aim